Make Money in Growing Small Caps -- the Easy Way

 The big picture

-Great small caps tend to become great large caps, making many people rich along the way.
+Small-cap stocks can add diversity and some great growth potential to your portfolio.
 A well-chosen ETF can grant you instant diversification across any industry or group of companies -- and make investing in and profiting from it that much easier.